amdp/cooperacynuxt/LearningDocs.md

     "bootstrap-vue": "^2.0.0-rc.26",
 ...
 ```
-all these are currently build dependencies, but you can also separate them into build (the ones you see) and for example dev-dependencies.
+all these are currently build dependencies,
+but you can also separate them into build (the
+ones you see) and for example dev-dependencies.

 You can see in the same file the line:
 `"devDependencies": {}`

-in node there is a difference between coding to test (dev) and setting up the environment for "production" or "online": build means we're going to go online and we do not need special features like autoreload.
-It's like when a dress has the marks with chalk or the needles, it's not definitive and you need it like that to play with it a little bit when you are measuring it or testing if it fits you.
-When you wear it, it's online :)
+in node there is a difference between coding to
+test (dev) and setting up the environment for
+"production" or "online": build means we're going
+to go online and we do not need special
+features like autoreload.
+It's like when a dress
+has the marks with chalk or the needles, it's not
+definitive and you need it like that because you
+need to play with it a little bit when you
+are measuring it or testing if it fits you.

+When you wear it, instead, it's online :)

 Did you install node and npm?
-Well, you passed Challenge 3.
-You are now ready to install the repo, and gain level 2!
+Well, you passed Challenge 3!
+You are now ready to install the repo,
+and gain level 2!

 ### FINAL CHALLENGE LEVEL ONE: NUXT

 VUE AND NUXT
-Basically nuxt makes SSR easier, it renders the files both on server and on client side for better performance.
-Vue, instead, is very nice as lets you have DYNAMIC VARIABLES in your html code.
-For example, you can have a "for" loop into a div, and the div will automagically produce many divs as many elements in the for loop.
-Imagine you have a list of projects in a database, they will be cycled by the for loop and rendered, with a simple instruction in the html tag.
-Finally you can have COMPONENTS, that are pieces of code that you refer to with a simple tag, for example to insert the "banner" code into any of your pages, you would just enter <banner /> in your html and.. ta-daan, there it is.
+Basically nuxt makes SSR easier, it renders the
+files both on server and on client side for
+better performance.
+Vue, instead, is very nice as
+lets you have DYNAMIC VARIABLES in your html code.
+For example, you can have a "for" loop into a div,
+and the div will automagically produce many divs
+as many elements in the for loop.
+Imagine you have
+a list of projects in a database, they will be
+cycled by the for loop and rendered, with a simple
+instruction in the html tag.
+Finally you can have
+COMPONENTS, that are pieces of code that you refer
+to with a simple tag, for example to insert the
+"banner" code into any of your pages, you would
+just enter <banner /> in your html and.. ta-daan,
+there it is.

 For more info, please ask!

 CSS
 We use bootstrap + a single coo.css file.
-Keep in mind, though, that Vue uses VueBootrap, an ad-hoc version of Bootstrap.
+Keep in mind, though, that Vue uses VueBootrap,
+an ad-hoc version of Bootstrap.

 Nothing really complicated, but in case.. please ask! :)

 INSTALLATION
-To set the repo up, go to its directory (if you downloaded a zip, extract it).
-Then run ‘npm i’, it will install all the required files.
+To set the repo up, go to its directory (if you
+downloaded a zip, extract it).
+Then run ‘npm i’,
+it will install all the required files.

-Rename the dumbenv file you find in /etc or root folder in a file named ‘.env’
+Rename the dumbenv file you find in /etc or root
+folder in a file named ‘.env’ and edit it according
+to its suggestions.

-Finally, to start the repo, run: ‘npm run dev‘: it will run nuxt in development mode.
+Finally, to start the repo, run: ‘npm run dev‘:
+it will run nuxt in development mode.

+Errors:
-If you get the error ETIMEDOUT check that HOST is 127.0.0.1 or ‘localhost’.
+If you get the error ETIMEDOUT check that HOST
+is 127.0.0.1 or ‘localhost’.

+If you get the error CONNECTION REFUSED it is
+probable that MySQL is not running or that
+your MySQL user and password aren't set
+correctly.

-There could be some issues, so please learn to ask in the discord server about how to solve them.
+There could be some other issues, so please
+learn to ask in the discord server about
+how to solve them.

-If you see the colorful cooperacy circle you've done it!
-Send a screenshot in the discord server and celebrate!
+If you see the colorful cooperacy circle
+you've done it!
+Send a screenshot in the discord
+server and celebrate!

-In the contributors.md move your line to the NUXTERS level!
+You passed the level!
+In the contributors.md move
+your line to the NUXTERS level!

 ## LEVEL TWO: NUXT BASE LEARNING

+### CHALLENGE ONE: THE DIRECTORY STRUCTURE

+This first challenge is made of reading.
+If you read carefully you will be passing it!

+What is Nuxt?
+NUXT IS A VUE FRAMEWORK
+It is used to have a quicker development
+of a universal application (server side
+rendered, progressive web app ready,
+mobile ready, desktop ready, etc.)

+The directory structure in NUXT is made of
+these folders:

+ASSETS = css, images, etc

+COMPONENTS = vue components, "reusable parts"

+LAYOUTS = layouts, like presets with footer and header

+node_modules = BIG folder with all the node modules

+PAGES = web vue dynamic pages

+STATIC = try not to use this,
+it is not SERVER SIDE RENDERED NOR GENERALLY "NUXTED"
+we will eventually leave only the favicon here

+STORE = VUEX, or "variables shared in all vue pages"

+note: keep in mind for your projects that STORE
+works in nuxt only if you put an index.js file there
+no file, no store

+Got it?
+Good.
+Screenshot the directory structure
+in your local repo
+send it to the discord server and you
+would have passed CHALLENGE ONE!

-THE REPO AND THE THREE LAYERS
+### CHALLENGE TWO: THE REPO AND THE THREE LAYERS

+Before starting to give you tasks to learn Vue,
+let's understand how Nuxt plays between Vue
+and the information stored in the server.

+Remember: your computer connects to internet
+via a browser, this means you are a "client".

+On the other side, there is a Server.

+To make the client to talk with the server,
+you can have two layers, the client one and
+the server one.

+So when you need data from the server, you send
+an "XMLHTTPRequest" and the server answers with
+some info.
+Ping... pong.

+In Vue the REQUEST TO and THE ANSWER FROM the
+server CAN be handled by a "store".
+They could also work without, but in complex
+projects you would need a STORE.

+This store is like harbour docks, people ask
+for more food at the market (client), and
+the market owners go to the docks and tell
+some ships to go and get some food from oversea.

+The market owners talk to the docks store,
+those huge containers you see in the docks.

+The docks send their ships, the ships go
+oversea (server) and get the food (data),
+then they get back and fill all the
+containers (store) with their contents.

+So the docks store the food (data) and
+all the market can access it until the
+day ends (connection is closed) and the
+people (client) are satisfied.

-There are three important files :
+So there are three important files :

 1. nuxt.config.js This is the nuxt configuration.
 It’s some config that allows nuxt to work properly.

+2. store/index.js is the VUEX STORE.
+VUEX is just the name of the library,
+or better the "state management library"
+that creates the STORE.

+This is the docks, it stores data variables
+coming from the ships that went to the database
+in a way that the client may
+access to them independently from the starting
+market stand, represented by a page file or url.

-2. db.js This is a very long file with all the node.js backend.
-It’s full of instructions for the database.
+3. db.js This is a very long file with all the

-3. store/index.js store/index.js is VUEX.
-It’s sort of complicated, this stores variables coming from the database in a way that all the client side may access to them independently from the starting file/url.
+node.js backend.
+It’s full of instructions for
+the database.
+This is used when the docks (the store)
+sends ships to the server and the ships arrive:
+should they get some food?
+Post some data?
+Delete an order?
+Deliver messages?

+All these operations are also called API.
+The db.js is the API that talks with the server.
+We will learn more about it.

 So nuxt has three layers:

-1 (CLIENT) VUE // 2 VUEX // 3 NODE (SERVER)
+1 VUE (CLIENT) // 2 VUEX (STORE) // 3 NODE (SERVER)

-when you land in a page, vue renders
+when you land in a page,
+you are the client
+and vue renders the page reading
+the HTML part: see aboutus.vue
+for example.
+It starts with
+<template> and ends with </template>,
+and it seems pretty much like
+standard html.

+In fact, Vue is a "progressive
+framework" that enhances standard
+html with new functionalities.
+So the client reads the Vue file
-the page and executes the <SCRIPT>
+and renders the aboutus vue page.

+Go to 127.0.0.1/aboutus and you
+will see it.

+In some cases, instead, vue executes
-part at the end of the .vue file,
+the <SCRIPT> part at the end of the
+.vue file, with some functions
-with some CALLS.
+and some CALLS.

-These calls go to the VUEX store:
+These calls go to the VUEX store,
+to the docks of the previous example,
+because they want the ships to go
+and carry DATA from the oversea
+server.

-how do we recognise them?
+How do we recognise these calls?
-they all start with $store,
+It's easy, they all start with $store,
+or with "this.$store".

-for example this.$store.dispatch.
+For example this.$store.dispatch.
+Like in the docks, the STORE
+dispatches a message through the
+ships in order to get data
+from the "oversea" server.

-In order to learn, see for example
+In order to understand,
+see for example index.vue.
-index.vue

-In that file, today (end of july),
+In that file (today, end of july),
-you have an async fetch function
+you see an async fetch function.
-you will learn about the fetch
+You will learn about the fetch
 function later.
 That function has
 a "store.dispatch" command that is
 related to the VUEX store.
+You found it?
+GOOD!

 So, "store" is VUEX.
 In this case for the fetch function
-you do not have the magic word "this"
+you do not have the word "this"
-like in "this.$store.dispatch",
+like in "this.$store.dispatch".
-so you use store without it,
-that is why it is passed in the
-function brackets.
-In any case store
+They are similar commands though,
+just remember that store
 refers to the VUEX file
 /store/index.js

+Now send in the discord server
+a screenshot of the /store/index.js
+file and you passed this
+second challenge!

+### CHALLENGE THREE: RECONSTRUCT A WHOLE STORE PATH!

+Alright then.
+It's time to see the docks!
-Let'open /store/index.js!
+Open the file /store/index.js!

+What's in it?
-The VUEX store has a state list,
+The store has a STATE list,
-that is "LIKE" global variables
+that is "LIKE" global variables,
 they are "LIKE" globals, not the same.

 States are variables accessible from
 any vue file, which is good because
 sometimes you need to have common
-variables across vue pages.
+variables across your web pages.

 Let's see the store/index.js:
+the first part is made of STATES.
+`export const state` tells nuxt
+to export from this file the STATES.

+Every comma separate a state element.
+To call these elements, just imagine
+in the <SCRIPT> part of your vue page
+to type "this.$store.state.xxxvariablexxx".

+For example, to retrieve the projects,
+you would type in a function:
+"this.$store.state.project"
+or "store.state.project".

+These states are constants,
+so they are immutable once they arrive
+in the docks store (remember the ships?)

-these states can be changed,
+In the reality these states can be changed,
-but ONLY BY VUEX store commands:
+but ONLY BY VUEX store commands,
+you can never assign them:
+`this.store.state.project =
+[project1, project2, project3]`
+would never work.
-the commands able to change the states
+The commands able to change the states
-are called mutations, in this case they
+are called MUTATIONS, and they
-come from actions.
+come from ACTIONS.

+But let's go ahead.
 You see in the file you have also
 "getters", in NUXT the getters are
 less used because of NUXT structure